hawkinsw/CPPTimes/OOPIntro.md

 # Object-Oriented Programming Introduction - Abstract Data Types

 ## What's News
-Overnight there was a tremendous leak of highly confidential material from programmers around the world who relied on a network of informants to keep their dirtiest secrets safe.
-The Parameter Papers have exposed global variables, poorly named functions and a disastrous lack of comments.
+Today, two of the most iconic brands announced a tie up.
+Data abstraction and process abstraction issued a joint press release saying that they are going to work together.
+In other corporate news, McDonald's announced that they would start selling Krispy Kreme doughnuts in their restaurants.

 ## A Data Abstraction, Indeed

 In the past several class sessions, we have learned a new type of abstraction, *data abstraction*.
+As we have said on several occassions, abstraction is the art and science of removing details to focus on the essence in a given context.

 To date we have seen the power of procedural abstraction using functions.
-Remember that in procedural abstraction we are "hiding" the "how" from users and presenting them with a simplified interface for accomplishing a certain behavior.
+Remember that in procedural abstraction we are removing the details (or "hiding") of "how" things are accomplished and presenting users with a simplified interface for achieving a certain behavior.
 Data abstraction, similarly, hides something, too.
 It hides information from the user in order to present them with a simplified interface.
-Remember our pithy definition of abstraction?
+In case you forgot already, here's another, pithier, definition of abstraction:

 > Remembering what's important and forgetting what's not, depending on the context.